RomainOeil/santiane-technical-test/README.md

     Core features created.

 Second push:
-    Added stops sort by departure/arrival
+    Added stops sort by departure/arrival.
+    If a journey isn't completed, a warning is showed.

+Third push:
+    Ability to remove stops and journeys.

 Todo:
-    Additionnal features like removing journeys/stops.
     Graphical improvements.
-    Warning when journey not fully completed